stoplightio/platform-docs/docs/6.-migrations/next.md

 Every OpenAPI file in your Workspace has a mock server configured automatically.
 All you need to do is send requests to the API's unique mock URL.

 _TODO: Add a link_

-## When can I migrate?

-If any of the following features are critical to your workflow, we suggest you wait to migrate until we've finished building a solution that fits your needs.
-You can follow along and even make suggestions by voting on our public roadmap.

-**I need to add theming to my documentation**

-We are currently developing theming into Stoplight Workspace. _Considering project theming?_

-Want to keep up with the development and be notified when this feature is ready?
-Let us know by voting on our public roadmap.

-**I need to show multiple versions of my project's documentation**

-We are currently developing support for showing multiple branches in project documentation.
-This feature will be useful if your project has different branches for each version.

-Want to keep up with the development and be notified when this feature is ready?
-Let us know by voting on our public roadmap.

-**I need to customize the ordering of items in my docs sidebar**

-Want to keep up with the development and be notified when this feature is ready?
-Let us know by voting on our public roadmap.

-**I need custom HTML, CSS and/or JavaScript**

-We are working on a solution for these features in our **short-term roadmap**.
-For more information, check out this link.

-**I need to design shared parameters and responses using the OpenAPI forms editor**

-We are working on a solution for these features in our **mid-term roadmap**.
-For more information, check out this link.

-**The discussions feature is a critical part of my workflow**

-_TODO: Mid-term roadmap_

-**I need lifecycle tags**

-_TODO: Mid-term roadmap_

-**I need environment variables**

-_TODO: Not sure how to phrase this one_

-We're considering adding this feature back and would love to hear your use cases.
-Please let us know how you're currently using this feature and how you expect it to work.

-**I need to configure redirects for pages in my documentation**

-We're considering adding this feature back and would love to hear your use cases.
-Please let us know how you're currently using this feature and how you expect it to work.

-**I need analytics integrations (GA, Intercom, Segment) in my docs**

-We're considering adding this feature back and would love to hear what integrations you need to add.
-Please let us know my voting on our public roadmap.

-**Scenarios are critical to my workflow**

-_TODO: Not doing_

-**I need to download a static build of my documentation**

-_TODO: Stoplight Elements?_

-## How do I migrate?

-_TODO: Copy some info from https://github.com/stoplightio/proserve/blob/master/next-migration-tool/README.md_

-If you feel comfortable, please follow the steps below.
-If you have any questions, please don't hesistate to reach out and we can schedule time to assist you with this process.

-1. Choose which Stoplight project you want to migrate
-2. Follow the steps in this article to pull the project contents down to your computer.
-3. Create a new project in VCS provider (Github, Gitlab, Bitbucket, etc)
-4. Push the contents from your computer into your new project